ecorey/SUI-Move-Bootcamp-Final-Project/README.md

 environment working due to the Random.Move known bug.
 Being in the SUI Discord I see the issue is being resolved and work arounds have been proposed that have limited ability to fix the issue.
 (As of 12/11/23 is said to being fixed within a week of today).
 I look forward to continuing to see the community grow and the flow of development improved.

-This is the beginning of my move journey and I would like to continue to modify and grow this project. would like to add a bakery object and then charge sui for minting an object. would like to build out frontend using Suiet library.
+This is the beginning of my move journey and I would like to continue to modify and grow this project. would like to add a bakery object and then charge sui for minting an object, with Dough being expensive, and Bread the most expensive. would like to build out frontend using Suiet library. would like to use the Display library and attach a url image ofr the objects.

 ---
 ---